DannyCool46/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 15  creates a script that moves all files beginning with an uppercase letter to the directory /tmp/u
+file 16 creates a script that deletes all files in the current working directory that end with the character ~